 By Pete Baklinski

-Editor’s note.
+Editor’s note: Fr.
+Mark Hodges contributed to this report.
 This appeared at LifeSiteNews and is reposted with permission.